helixyte/TheLMA/docs/devguide/newplugin.rst

    :attr:`relation`
       This attributes the traversal path for resources of this class.
    :attr:`entity_class`
-      The :ref:`model class <model>` this resource member class is associated with.
+      The :ref:`entity class <entity>` this resource member class is associated with.

-You then need to define the relations between the resource attributes and the model attributes.
+You then need to define the relations between the resource attributes and the entity attributes.
 Use the predefined :doc:`descriptors <../api/resources>` to do so.

 Finally, you have to create an **adapter** for the BFG framework that points